What's New? .

 • the Simplification Plans all Government departments to produce that outline their achievements in reducing the burden of regulation on businesses, charities and voluntary organisations

-• the Department for Business, Innovation and Skills new Employment Law Organiser, which is intended to help all employers, including third sector organisations, manage the key legal obligations they are required to fulfil
+• the Department for Business, Innovation and Skills new Employment Law Organizer, which is intended to help all employers, including third sector organisations, manage the key legal obligations they are required to fulfil

 The new law and regulation pages will be regularly updated to highlight the latest developments in cutting red tape for third sector organisations to help them to keep up with changes that help them.